About Eric Mahr

 In addition to his litigation work, Eric helps guide clients through antitrust investigations and second phase merger proceedings on both sides of the Atlantic, particularly where there is a significant potential for the relevant agency to challenge the transaction at issue.

 Before his appointment as Director of Litigation, Eric spent 12 years as a partner in WilmerHale's Washington, DC office, and four years in that firm's Brussels office, where he practiced before the European Commission and various national competition authorities.
 He began his career as a trial attorney in the DOJ, Civil Division, Federal Programs Branch, after clerking for the Honorable Raymond J. Broderick of the US District Court for the Eastern District of Pennsylvania.

 - Lead counsel representing Google in The State of Texas, et al. v.
-Google, LLC (E.D.
-Tex.), and in the MDL In re Google Advertising Antitrust Litigation (S.D.N.Y.), in its defense of litigation brought by the Texas AG and 16 other state AG, as well as various class action plaintiffs, alleging violations of Sections 1 and 2 of the Sherman Act in connection with Google’s ad tech business.
+Google, LLC (ED Texas), United States v.
+Google LLC (EDVA), and in the MDL In re Google Advertising Antitrust Litigation (SDNY), in its defense of litigation brought by the US DOJ, Texas AG, and 33 other state AGs, as well as various class action plaintiffs, alleging violations of Sections 1 and 2 of the Sherman Act in connection with Google’s ad tech business.

 - Lead counsel defeating the FTC at trial in that agency’s challenge to Evonik’s proposed acquisition of PeroxyChem, a competing hydrogen peroxide producer.
 This victory ended the FTC’s seven-trial win streak in litigated merger challenges and marked only the second time the FTC has been defeated at trial since 2011 (DDC).